Maximal parahoric arithmetic transfers, resolutions and modularity: Kudla--Rapoport cycles and modified Hecke CM cycles

 \section{Kudla--Rapoport cycles and modified Hecke CM cycles}

-In this section, we globalize the construction in Section \ref{section:local RZ}.
-Choose a distinguished place $v_0 \not \in \Delta$ of $F_0$ such that $L_{v_0}$ is not self-dual.
-We introduce two kinds of Kudla--Rapoport cycles on the integral model with testing functions $1_{L_{v_0}}$ and $1_{L_{v_0}^{\vee}}$ at $v_0$ respectively.
+In this section, we globalize the construction in \S \ref{section:local RZ}.
+Fix a finite place $v_0 \not \in \Delta$ of $F_0$ such that $L_{v_0}$ is not self-dual.
+We introduce two kinds of Kudla--Rapoport divisors on the integral model with testing functions $1_{L_{v_0}}$ and $1_{L_{v_0}^{\vee}}$ at $v_0$ respectively.
 Then we desingularize the self-product $\CM \times \CM$ and define (derived) modified Hecke CM cycles on $\CM$.
-Finally, we prove basic uniformization results to connect with Section \ref{section:local RZ}.
+Finally, we prove basic uniformization results to connect with \S \ref{section:local RZ}.